This article was updated on September 5, 2018.

 - Visually audit all the paperwork.
 Did they fill in all required sections?
 Check any of your internal documents against any form of identification, and don't forget copies for your records.

 - Input all data into your HR and payroll software.
 If you aren't using an integrated system, make sure details are entered correctly into both systems.
 If you have a fully integrated system, be sure you've entered the data correctly.
 If you're still using a paper-based system for your payroll, it may be time to change your approach.
-According to Deloitte, 90 percent of organizations utilize online payroll self-service.
+Deloitte reports that 90 percent of organizations utilize online payroll self-service.
 There's less room for error and you give new employees ownership for providing their own data.